middelkoopt/piwulf/README.md

 container.
 All the interesting bits for provisioning a Raspberry Pi are in the Warewulf container script files and could be run on any machine.

-The interesting bits are in `./containers/warewulf/*.sh`
+The interesting bits are in `./containers/warewulf` Lots of tools in `./scripts` for leveraging containers.

 Configure an image
 * Add network configuration by placing *.nmconnection files for the node in `./containers/rocky10`.
 The internal network should be statically configured.